We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Great cookware starts with high-quality materials.

 All-Clad and Cuisinart use similar raw materials such as premium stainless steel, aluminum, hard-anodized aluminum, and non-stick coating.
 While the majority of materials they use are similar, they each use unique materials for certain collections which impact performance, durability, and price.

 In terms of stainless steel cookware, the biggest difference between All-Clad and Cuisinart is that All-Clad offers a couple of collections (Copper Core and C4 Copper) that feature copper as the core layer.
 Almost all Cuisinart cookware is constructed with an aluminum core.

 Copper conducts heat quicker and is more responsive to changes in temperature.
 With All-Clad copper core cookware, you have more control over the temperature so you can achieve the exact results you desire.

 On the flip side, if you’re using copper core cookware and set the heat too high, you won’t have much time to realize it and adjust.
 The other downside of copper is that it increases the cost.
 Copper Core and C4 Copper are two of All-Clad’s most expensive collections and I wouldn’t recommend them unless you’re really serious about cooking.

-All-Clad’s advantage in the non-stick category is that their cookware has a bonded steel base which increases durability and makes it compatible with all types of cooktops, including induction, gas, electric, ceramic, and halogen.
+All-Clad’s advantage in the non-stick category is that their cookware (with the exception of the Essentials line) has a bonded steel base which increases durability and makes it compatible with all types of cooktops, including induction, gas, electric, ceramic, and halogen.
 None of Cuisinart’s non-stick collections have a steel base, therefore, most of them are not induction compatible.